jayvelayo/jayvelayo.github.io/_posts/2018-11-03-risenshine.markdown

 The system uses an MSP430G2553 as the main microcontroller with a ESP8266 microchip (in an ESP-01 module) as a Wifi transreceiver.
 The MSP430 and ESP8266 communicates through UART with a custom API created to ease the communication process.
 A stepper driver was used to interface the MSP430 and the stepper motor.

-The limitation of the MSP430 is the lack of a kernel capable of perforiming time slicing.
+The limitation of the MSP430 is the lack of a kernel capable of performing time slicing.
 As a result, the controller juggles through numerous tasks using event-driven programming.
 However, the drawback is that each tasks can only be done one at a time.

 Overall, the system fulfills the three set requirements.
 However, this is due that these requirements have soft limits that can easily be broken.
 For a fully responsive system capable of doing more, a better controller with a concurrent programming functionality will fix the found problems.